Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```
-Now the function names have \_get that means that the functions handle GET requests.
+Now the function names have \_get appended to them.
+It means that the functions handle `GET` requests.

-We will see in the `index.php` how we handle the `_get` and `_post`.
+We will see in `index.php` how we handle the `_get` and `_post`.

-So now we have the Controller ready and the functions we want to call.
+So now we have the Controller ready, and the functions we want to call.
 We just have to make sure that the url routes to the correct controller and function.

-### Routing
+### 4. Routing

-Getting the juice from the url
+Getting the juice from url

 ```php
 // converting url to array